Baku Metro: Expansion plans

 At present, there are several expansion projects planned, two of which are under construction.
 In 2011, the Chief Executive of the Baku Metro, Taghi Ahmadov, announced plans to construct up to 53 new stations by 2030.
-Currently, eight stations and two train depots are under construction.
+Currently, eight stations and one train depot is under construction for Green Line.
 These will serve the new bus complex as well as Heydar Aliyev International Airport.

 The signalling, supervision and telecommunication systems for Phase 1 of the Purple Line will be upgraded by Thales.

 Three new stations were planned to open by 2015, according to Ahmadov; Avtovağzal Bus Terminal was scheduled to open in late 2012 (delayed to 2016), while Old Gunashli and New Gunashli were planned to begin operating before 2015 (not yet open).

-Construction of the intermediate section of the Green Line, between Khatai and Hazi Aslanov along Nobel Avenue began in August 2013 by a French–Ukrainian consortium.
+Construction of the intermediate section of the Green Line, between Khatai and Hazi Aslanov along Nobel Avenue, began in August 2013 by a French–Ukrainian consortium.

 The Baku Metro will be refitted with modern technologies.
 The new stations will be able to handle trains with up to seven cars.
-The stations will feature modern platforms, lobbies, and escalators as well as new signaling and control systems.
+The stations will feature modern platforms, lobbies, and escalators as well as new signalling and control systems.

 Most recent updated expansion plan consists of 5 lines, 77 stations and about 119 km total length of network.